hamogu/doc/source/inbrief/simsetup.rst

 .. parameter:: NumRays

-   This parameter sets the number of rays *denerated* in *ray generation mode*.
-Note, some rays maybe absorbed or scattered outside of the detector, so the *detected* number of rays will in general be lower than ``NumRays``.
+   This parameter sets the number of rays *generated* in *ray generation mode*.
+Note that some rays may be absorbed or scattered outside of the detector, so the *detected* number of rays will in general be lower than ``NumRays``.
 To specify the number of *detected* rays, set ``NumRays`` to a negative number.
 An example for this case is given in